laurentperrinet/laurentperrinet.github.io/content/home/accomplishments.md

 # Accomplishments widget.
-widget = "accomplishments"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "accomplishments"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 50  # Order that this section will appear.

 title = "Accomplish&shy;ments"
 subtitle = ""